After registration, a society must have its accounts audited each year by a registered auditor.

 A society must once in every year send a return [section 10(e) of the Friendly Societies and Industrial and Provident Societies (Miscellaneous Provisions) Act 2014] and must be accompanied by audited financial statements.

 The annual return shall be submitted no later than-

 Failure to submit an annual return leaves a society liable to prosecution and also to having its registration cancelled.
 A society whose registration has been cancelled can only have it restored by applying to the Dublin District Court.

 Accounts must be submitted with the return each year together with the auditors report under the Industrial and Provident Societies Acts 1893 to 2014.

-Please note: Fees for Industrial and Provident Societies were changed by Statutory Instrument 363 of 2012 on October 1st 2012.
+Please note: Fees for Industrial and Provident Societies were changed by Statutory Instrument in August 2018.
 See Fees - Ind and Prov Societies.